Celebrating Centuries of Captiva History

 The History Gallery illustrates Captiva’s unique, diverse history.
 The space takes on the wooden look of the interior of the old mailboat, ‘Santiva’, which serviced the islands prior to the construction of the Sanibel Causeway in 1963.

 The Captiva Island Historical Society has produced a collection of film documentaries.
 Told first hand, these documentaries capture the spirit of the island.
 DVDs of the complete collection can be acquired for a donation to the CIHS.

-Your support will help the Captiva Island Historical Society to digitize its archives, maintain the History Gallery, present educational programs, and record additional oral histories; all to capture and preserve the unique and diverse history of Captiva.
+Your support will help the Captiva Island Historical Society to digitize its archives, maintain the History Gallery, present educational programs, and produce our acclaimed documentaries; all to preserve and share the unique and diverse history of Captiva.